Chinese Electric Vehicle - Marketshare & Statistics

 And that gives China a distinct advantage over its Western counterparts.

 Batteries are the most critical component in an EV, accounting for 30–40% of manufacturing costs.
-Success now depends on battery chemistry, power management, and software integration — areas where Chinese firms have a commanding lead.
+Success now depends on battery chemistry, power management, and software integration - areas where Chinese firms have a commanding lead.
+Chinese manufacturers also move faster from research to mass production, often bringing new battery and charging technologies to market years ahead of Western rivals.

 BYD illustrates this advantage.
 Once a mobile phone battery supplier, it used that expertise to become one of the world’s leading automotive battery makers.
-In 2025, BYD controls around 15–16% of the global EV battery market, second only to fellow Chinese giant CATL, which holds over 35%.
+In 2025, BYD controlled around 15–16% of the global EV battery market, second only to fellow Chinese giant CATL, which holds over 35%.

 Meanwhile, traditional Western automakers are still scrambling to catch up, often reliant on Chinese suppliers like BYD and CATL for core battery technology and facing production bottlenecks as they electrify their fleets.